 This north-eastern part of the town was not a place where she had ever spent time.
-The houses here were smaller and closer together, most of them not even double story wooden houses, not even built on raised porches.
+The houses here were smaller and closer together, most of them not even double-story wooden houses, not even built on raised porches.

 “There you are,” Anna turned down a small dirt street to eventually find her destination.
-A large chestnut tree sat in front of a simple wooden shack, built long ways, with a chimney at both ends.
+A large chestnut tree sat in front of a simple wooden shack that was built long ways, with a chimney at both ends.

-“Mrs Blake?
+“Mrs. Blake?
 Hello?”
 Anna called when she hitched Ellie to the railing outside, and walked towards the front door.

-“Who’s that!”
-There was a shout, as the door to the side shed opened and out stepped an older woman with pristine white hair, and holding a shovel.
+“Who’s that?”
+There was a shout, as the door to the side shed opened and out stepped an older woman with pristine white hair holding a shovel.

-Mrs Blake, Tommy’s mother, looked to be in her eighties, but age had only concentrated her power.
-Although her frame was small and thin, she seemed surprisingly sprightly as she came to squint at Anna.
+Mrs. Blake, Tommy’s mother, looked to be in her eighties, but age had only strengthened her power.
+Although her frame was small and thin, she seemed surprisingly sprightly as she came over to squint at Anna.

 “Oh.
 You’re the Thompson girl, aren’t you?”
-Mrs Blake said, still scowling before her face suddenly softened.
+Mrs. Blake said, still scowling before her face suddenly softened.
 A look of shame crossed her features.
-“That’s right” You lost your husband to those devils too, didn’t you?
+“That’s right.
+You lost your husband to those devils too, didn’t you?
 Come in.
-I’ve been wondering how long it would be before someone came to do what you are,” she said, turning to usher Anna into the main house.
+I’ve been wondering how long it would be before someone came,” she said, turning to usher Anna into the main house.

-And what do you think I’m doing now?
+And what do you think I’m doing?

-Anna thought.
-She stepped inside to see one large open plan house, cordoned off into rooms by simple stretches of heavy blankets.
-The first area was clearly the kitchen and living space, with a stove providing heat and simmering a large cast iron pot at the same time.
+Anna stepped inside to see one large open-plan house, cordoned off into rooms by simple stretches of heavy blankets.
+The first area was clearly the kitchen and living space, with a stove providing heat and heating a large cast iron pot at the same time.
 Past a table were a set of chairs, and then another stretch of cloth.

 “Ma?
-Who’s that?”
-Called a quavering man’s voice.
+Who’s that?” said a quavering male voice.

 Tommy.

-“I’ve got the Thompson girl come to see you.
+“I’ve got the Thompson girl here come to see you.
 You remember her, don’t you?
 Always fidgeted in Sunday School!”
-Mrs Blake called out, much to Anna’s embarrassment.
+Mrs. Blake called out, much to Anna’s embarrassment.

-It was only when Anna pulled aside the curtain to see the man in his bed to realize that she did dimly remember Tommy Blake.
-The young man was just a couple years younger that she was, and had been the chubby, smiling kid at Sunday School by the time she was ready to move up to actual Church.
+It was only when Anna pulled aside the curtain to see the man in his bed to realize that she dimly remembered Tommy Blake.
+The young man was just a couple years younger that she was, and had been the chubby, smiling kid at Sunday School at the time she had been ready to move up to church.
 She remembered helping him with his letters once, as Sunday School doubled as classes, too.

 Tommy Blake’s excess weight was gone.
 What lay before her on the bed was a frail skeleton of a man, whose skin was far too pale and sweaty looking.
-There was a small of stale linens and mold in the air.
+There was a smell of stale linens and mold in the air.

 “Tommy?
-I remember you,” Anna did her best to smile warmly.
-It was hard when the man seemed quite clearly to be so ill—although she couldn’t quite tell what from.
+I remember you.”
+Anna did her best to smile warmly.
+It was hard when the man seemed so ill—although from what she couldn’t quite tell.
 There was a yellowing around his eyes and to his lips.

 “Oh, I’m sure you don’t.
 But everyone remembers you, Anna Thompson,” Tommy said.
 The way he said it made it sound like a celebration, as if Anna was royalty.

-Oh, I knew I developed into my looks early, Anna looked away, blushing.
-In truth it was more of a hindrance than it was a blessing, as men had been more inclined to pull her hair and joke about her than they were to be nice to her face.
+Oh, I knew I developed into my looks early.

+Anna looked away, blushing.
+In truth it was more of a hindrance than it was a blessing, as men were more inclined to pull her hair and joke about her than they were to be nice to her face.

 “Tommy, it’s good to see you.
-But, I’ve come here to ask some questions…” she said.
+I’ve come here to ask some questions…” she said.